nimbleind/vimtricks/_posts/2017-06-09-dispatch-rspec-single-test.md

   github: alibby
 ---

-If you use Tim Popes [vim-dispatch](https://github.com/tpope/vim-dispatch), you likely have adtopted his setup to use the F9 key to run tests.
+If you use Tim Pope's [vim-dispatch](https://github.com/tpope/vim-dispatch), you likely have adopted his setup to use the F9 key to run tests.
 It's not uncommon that I wish to invoke a particular test example.

 This is possible from the command line for line 32 of some_model.rb